NOAA-GFDL/MDTF-diagnostics/doc/sphinx/dev_walkthrough.rst

 Step 3: Runtime environment configuration
 -----------------------------------------

+The framework reads the other parts of your POD’s ``settings.jsonc``, e.g., , and generates the additional environment variables accordingly (on top of those being defined through ``default_tests.jsonc``).

-In the ``runtime_requirements`` section of your POD’s ``settings.jsonc``, we request that you provide a list of languages and third-party libraries your POD uses.
+Furthermore, in the ``runtime_requirements`` section of ``settings.jsonc``, we request that you provide a list of languages and third-party libraries your POD uses.
 The framework will check that all these requirements are met by one of the Conda environments under ``$CONDA_ENV_DIR/``.

 - The requirements should be satisfied by one of the existing generic Conda environments (updated by you if necessary), or a new environment you created specifically for your POD.

-- If there isn't a suitable environment, your POD will be skipped with a ``Not a conda environment`` error message added to the log file.
+- If there isn't a suitable environment, the POD will be skipped.

 Example diagnostic
 ^^^^^^^^^^^^^^^^^^

 In its ``settings.jsonc``, the example POD lists its `requirements <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/d8d9f951d2c887b9a30fc496298815ab7ee68569/diagnostics/example/settings.jsonc#L38>`__: Python 3, and the matplotlib, xarray and netCDF4 third-party libraries for Python.
 In this case, the framework assigns the POD to run in the generic `python3_base <https://github.com/NOAA-GFDL/MDTF-diagnostics/blob/main/src/conda/env_python3_base.yml>`__ environment provided by the framework.

-3. In 2, you should be able to get results from the example POD.
-You can try to hide the python3_base environment (e.g., by temporarily renaming the ``_MDTF_python3_base`` directory under ``$CONDA_ENV_DIR/``), and run the framework again.
-You'll see the error message in the new log file.
-Don't forget to undo the change to the ``_MDTF_python3_base`` directory afterwards.
+- In ``example.log``, under ``Env vars:`` is a comprehensive list of environment variables prepared for the POD by the framework.
+A great part of them are defined as in ``src/filedlist_$convention.jsonc`` via ``convention`` in ``default_tests``.
+Some of the environment variables are POD-specific as defined under ''pod_env_vars'' in the POD's ``settings.jsonc``, e.g., ``EXAMPLE_FAV_COLOR``for example.

+- In ``example.log``, after ``--- MDTF.py calling POD example``, the framework verifies the Conda-related paths, and makes sure that the ``runtime_requirements`` in ``settings.jsonc`` are met by the Conda environment assigned to the POD.

 Step 4: POD execution
 ---------------------

-At this point, your POD’s requirements have been met, so the framework (1) sets the necessary environment variables, (2) activates the right Conda environment, then (3) begins execution of your POD’s code by calling the top-level driver script listed in its ``settings.jsonc``.
+At this point, your POD’s requirements have been met, and the environment variables are set.
+The framework then activates the right Conda environment, and begins execution of your POD’s code by calling the top-level driver script listed in its ``settings.jsonc``.

 - See :ref:`ref-using-env-vars` for most relevant environment variables, and how your POD is expected to output results.

-- All information passed from the framework to your POD is in the form of Unix/Linux shell environment variables; see `reference <ref_envvars.html>`__ for a complete list of environment variables.
+- All information passed from the framework to your POD is in the form of Unix/Linux shell environment variables; see `reference <ref_envvars.html>`__ for a complete list of environment variables (another good source is the log files for individual PODs).

 - For debugging, we encourage that your POD prints out messages of its progress as it runs.
 All text written to stdout or stderr (i.e., displayed in a terminal) will be captured by the framework and added to a log file available to the users via ``index.html``.